thephez/backup-readme/platform/markdown/tutorial-topup-an-identity-balance.md

 After connecting to the Client, we call `platform.identities.topUp` with an identity ID and a topup amount in duffs.
 This creates a lock transaction and increases the identity's credit balance by the relevant amount (minus fee).
 The updated balance is output to the console.

-> 📘Dash / Credit Conversion
+> 📘 Dash / Credit Conversion
 >
 > Dash is converted to credits at a ratio of `1 duff : 1000 credits`.
 This provides flexibility for very granular platform fees.

-> 📘Wallet Operations
+> 📘 Wallet Operations
 >
 > The JavaScript SDK does not cache wallet information.
 It re-syncs the entire Core chain for some wallet operations (e.g. `client.getWalletAccount()`) which can result in wait times of  5+ minutes.
 >